huggingface/transformers/examples/rag/README.md

 # Intro
-RAG (for Retrieval Augmented Generation) is a seq2seq model which encapsulates two core components: a question encoder and a generator.
+RAG is a seq2seq model which encapsulates two core components: a question encoder and a generator.
 During a forward pass, we encode the input with the question encoder and pass it to the retriever to extract relevant context documents.
 The documents are then prepended to the input.
-Such contextualized input is passed to the generator.
-See [the paper](https://arxiv.org/pdf/2005.11401.pdf) for mored details.
+Such contextualized inputs is passed to the generator.

-We implement two variants of the model, both presented in the paper - `RagSequenceForGeneration` and `RagTokenForGeneration`.
-In both cases we use `DPRQuestionEncoder` as the question encoder.
-As for the generator, two compatible architectures have been tested: `BartForConditionalGeneration`  and `T5ForConditionalGeneration`.

-Key files:
-- `modeling_rag.py`, `tokenization_rag.py`, `configuration_rag.py` the core model implementation
-- `retrieval_rag.py` - a distributed retriever built on top of the `torch.distributed` communication package.
-The retriever is an interface between the model and the faiss index of the encoded documents.
-During training, all workers initialize their own instance of the retriever, however, only the main worker loads the index into memory, which prevents OOMs on machines with multiple GPUs (we store the index in RAM).
-The index itself is based on the `nlp.Datasets`.
-We also implement a variant compatible with indices built using the original DPR implementation (https://github.com/facebookresearch/DPR)
-- `eval_rag.py` - an evaluation script which allows to perform the evaluation end to end (measures the exact match and F1 on the downstream task) as well as the evaluation of the retrieval component alone (measures precision@k).
-- `finetune.py` - a training script for finetuning RAG models.
+The question encoder can be any `autoencoding` model, preferably :obj:`~transformers.DPRQuestionEncoder`, and the generator can be any `seq2seq` model, preferably :obj:`~transformers.BartForConditionalGeneration`.

+The model can be initialized with a :obj:`~transformers.RagRetriever` for end-to-end generation or used in combination with the outputs of a retriever in multiple steps - see examples for more details.
+The model is compatible any `autoencoding` model as the ``question_encoder`` and any `seq2seq` model with language model head as the ``generator``.
+The model has been tested with :class:`~transformers.DPRQuestionEncoder` as the ``question_encoder`` and :class:`~transformers.BartForConditionalGeneration` or :class:`~transformers.T5ForConditionalGeneration` as the ``generator``.

+RAG models were released with the paper `Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks <https://arxiv.org/abs/2005.11401>`_ by Patrick Lewis, Ethan Perez, Aleksandra Piktus et al.

 # Finetuning